bull0n/tea-list/green/sejak_ossulloc.md

 Also tried lower temperature with longer time.
 It works well but the taste is slightly different, neither worse or better.

 When overbrewed the tea liquor get much less translucide.

+Tea leafs are pretty broken up, probably due to the steaming of some leafs.